 Avalanche prone locations can exist in all aspects and altitude zones as a general rule, but in many cases they are not evenly distributed.
 If they are to be found more frequently in certain aspects and altitude zones than in others, this is stated in the avalanche bulletin.
 Example: "Avalanche prone locations: in particular on west to north to northeast facing aspects above approximately 2000 m."
 The indicated danger level applies to slopes that satisfy both criteria – altitude zone and aspect.
 If this information is not given, the indicated danger level applies to all aspects and altitude zone.

 For slopes that do not satisfy both criteria (altitude zone and aspect), it has become customary in backcountry touring to assume the danger level to be one level lower.
-This rule of thumb has proven reliable in the majority of cases but, like every rule, is subject to exceptions.
+This rule of thumb has proven reliable but, like every rule, is subject to exceptions.
 It can be applied when planning backcountry tours, but does not replace a careful assessment in the open terrain.

 If the avalanche prone locations are concentrated in certain types of terrain (e.g. in gullies, adjacent to ridgelines, or in areas with shallow snow cover), this is mentioned in the danger description as far as possible.

 Most fatal avalanche accidents occur on slopes whose gradient, aspect and altitude meet the criteria mentioned in the relevant avalanche bulletin.
 This analysis disregards the danger level prevailing on the day when the accident occurs.

 A north-facing slope falls to the north.
 If you are standing on a mountain summit looking towards the north (with the sun behind you at midday), the north-facing slope lies immediately below you.
 In mid-winter, steep north-facing slopes are not exposed to any direct solar radiation.
 A south-facing slope falls to the south and also receives regular sunshine, even in mid-winter.